This post may contain affiliate links. Please read my disclosure policy.

 I find the cracks absolutely fascinating with each cookie displaying a unique design.

-The less you handle the cookie dough, the bigger the cracks seem to be.
+The less you handle the cookie dough, the bigger the cracks will be.
 The cracks are like little windows into the fudgy interior, giving you just a glimpse of what’s to come!
 When baking, the cracks should still appear a little wet when removing from the oven.
-These cookies aren’t nearly as good when super dried out.
+These cookies aren’t as good when super dried out.
+Don’t over-bake!

-Besides, I had already touched each and every cookie – so doesn’t that mean I get first dibs?
-Mine, mine … mine!!!!
+I touched each and every cookie – so doesn’t that mean I get first dibs?
+These are so delicious – a must try any time of the year but perfect for the holidays.

 If you really want to ramp up your chocolate game, stir 1 cup of mini-chocolate chips into the cookie dough.
 You can never really have too much chocolate, says me!